Marie Ueda: 2018: Indies 10th debut anniversary

 On 3 February – 25 March, Ueda held fourth piano live tour "Live of Lazward Piano: Bilberry".
 On 21 February, Ueda released her third live DVD Lonely Night Magic Spell.
 The DVD debuted at number 33 on the Oricon Weekly DVD Charts.

-On 20 March, Ueda participated in live house even "hills at PanKoujou 15th anniversary" along with Giza Studio artists as Sensation, Doa and Aika Ohno.
+On 20 March, Ueda participated in live house event "hills at PanKoujou 15th anniversary" along with Giza Studio artists as Sensation, Doa and Aika Ohno in venue Hills Pan Kōjō.
 On 6 July 2018, Ueda appeared on BS Japan music television program Shouwa Ongaku Matsuri, where she performed covers of Shouwa songs Mizuiro no Ame and Ihoujin.
 On 21–30 July, Ueda held live tour Indies 10th Anniversary Live loadSTAR in celebration of Ueda's 10th indies debut anniversary.
 The live footage was later published on official fanclub.
 On 25 July, Ueda released her eighth single Wasurena ni Kuchizuke.
 The single was released in two formats: CD and CD+DVD.
 DVD disc includes live footage of Wasurena ni Kuchizuke from Live of Lizward Piano Tour: Bilberry Tour.
 In the media it served as a commercial song for Chouya drink Natsu Ume.
 The single debuted at number 41 on the Oricon Weekly Single Charts.
 On 25 August, the song Nagai Yoru served as a commercial song for furniture company Sansyodo campaign Anata de Iru.
 In 2019 it was recorded in the mini album W.A.H.
 On 22 September – 4 November, Ueda held one-man live tour Tatta Hitori no One-Man Live Vol.3: Good-bye Stereotype.
 On 25 September was final broadcast of Ueda's fifth radio program LIFESTYLE MUSIC 929.